fieldtrip/website/development/project/femfuns.md

     cfg.inwardshift     = 1; %shifts dipoles away from surfaces
     sourcemodel         = ft_prepare_sourcemodel(cfg);

 Finally, the geometry and parameters are used by FEMfuns externally.
-(HOW?)
-The resulting leadfield is imported back into matlab after which they can be used by FieldTrip:

     % conductivities for brain, scalp and metal electrodes are set conductivities = [0.33 0.01 1e10 1e10 1e10 1e10 1e10];
     lf_rec = femfuns_leadfield(mesh,conductivities,sourcemodel,elec);

+The resulting leadfield is imported back into matlab after which they can be used by FieldTrip:

     filename = fullfile(tempname, 'femfuns_leadfield');
     ft_headmodel_interpolate(filename, elec, lf_rec, 'smooth', false); %HERE WE NEED TO EXPLAIN